skx/overseer/bridges/README.md

     http://example.com/ must run http

-If the remote host is offline _every_ time that overseer executes that test it will record a fresh failure so if you're using the email/IRC bridge you'll receive a fresh email/IRC-message each time the test is executed.
+If the remote host is offline _every_ time that overseer executes that test it will record a fresh failure so if you're using the email bridge you'll receive a fresh email each time the test is executed.

 > (The purppura-bridge keeps local state, so it will ensure that humans are only notified once - even though it itself is updated at the end of every run.)